-A characteristic example of credential access techniques is with EPES devices that are setup with default credentials.
-Specifically, Industrial manufacturers buy industrial equipment (i.e. hardware or software) from third-party vendors (e.g. Siemens) that is setup with default passwords.
+A characteristic example of credential access techniques is with EPES devices that are set up with default credentials.
+Specifically, Industrial manufacturers buy industrial equipment (i.e., hardware or software) from third-party vendors (e.g., Siemens) that is set up with default passwords.
 To avoid losing the password, that will require to reset the equipment from the beginning, manufacturers usually maintain the default password.
 However, often device users mention the password in manuals or equipment documentation that is either available online or used in other equipment of the same vendor.
-This allows adversaries to obtain this password and try to login remotely to the EPES devices.
+This allows adversaries to obtain this password and try to log in remotely to the EPES devices.
 A list of default username/password pairs are available by the Scadastrangelove group \cite{caselli2016security}.
 Through a successful login to the EPES devices, adversaries can then use further tactics (e.g. lateral movement, execution, disruption) to interrupt the normal operation of the industrial process.